Are you a freelancer? If so, you are in good company. Last year, almost 40% of the U.S. population did freelance work.

 This includes organizations, such as boards of trade, chambers of commerce, and professional organizations (like bar associations and medical associations).

-Travel costs that are associated with conducting business are considered valid deductions, as long as they are ordinary and necessary.
+Travel costs that are associated with conducting business are considered valid income tax deductions, as long as they are ordinary and necessary and last more than one workday.

 This can include flights, hotel stays, meals, getting around locally via bus/train/ride sharing services, even dry cleaning or laundry expenses while you’re away from home.